Key Management Options

 Server-Side Encryption Keys (SSE)

-, Akave handles the encryption and decryption transparently on the server side.
+When using --sse AES256, Akave handles the encryption and decryption transparently on the server side.
 You do not manage the key directly.

 - Simple to use